elastic/apm-pipeline-library/vars/README.md

 ```
 opbeansPipeline()
-opbeansPipeline(builds: ['job1', 'folder/job1', 'mbp/PR-1'])
+opbeansPipeline(downstreamJobs: ['job1', 'folder/job1', 'mbp/PR-1'])
 ```

-* builds: What downstream pipelines should be triggered once the release has been done.
+* downstreamJobs: What downstream pipelines should be triggered once the release has been done.
 Default: []

 ## preCommit
 Run the pre-commit for the given commit if provided and generates the JUnit